Analysis of the spring damper system

-The schematic of the system is shown in the figure below.
+The system diagram is shown in the figure below.

 The implementation will include three subsystems: